com-lihaoyi/cask/docs/pages/1 - Cask: a Scala HTTP micro-framework .md

 matter).
 This will make the route match any sub-path of the prefix given to the `@cask` decorator, and give you the remainder to use in your endpoint logic.

+### Multi-method Routes

+$$$httpMethods

+Sometimes, you may want to handle multiple kinds of HTTP requests in the same endpoint function, e.g. with code that can accept both GETs and POSTs and decide what to do in each case.
+You can use the `@cask.route` annotation to do so

 ### Receiving Form-encoded or JSON data

 $$$formJsonPost